Medicare online accounts

 A duplicate card is a copy of your current Medicare card showing the same details.
 Duplicate cards are created when more than one family member needs their own card.
 Only 2 Medicare cards with the same details can be issued at one time - an original and a duplicate.

 You can ask for a duplicate card by:

 - calling 132 011

 - visiting your local Medicare Service Centre (a form is not required)

 - sending a request to the Department of Human Services, GPO Box 9822 in your capital city (a form is not required).
 You need to attach a certified copy of identification such as your driver's licence

-- using Medicare Online.
-If you're not already registered for Online Services, register now.
+- using Medicare online accounts.
+If you're not already registered for online accounts, register now.